For further information on any of our live grants, please contact:

-Worcestershire Community Foundation is launching a new community fund, working in partnership with Gloucestershire and Herefordshire Community Foundations.
+Worcestershire Community Foundation is launching a new community fund, working in partnership with Gloucestershire Community Foundation.
 The Tampon Tax Community Fund will focus on projects impacting on disadvantaged women and girls across the three counties.

 Applications will be accepted from community groups and charities which deliver projects that support women and girls to build skills and confidence, improve health and wellbeing and build social networks.
 A key focus will be funding preventative work to reduce the risk of crisis at different life stages.
 This may be by helping women and girls get into or back to work, raising awareness about health issues, or by creating and developing per networks.